 We went exploring the Natchez area and got there just in time to see this riverboat take off!
-And yes, this music is coming from the riverboat.
+That was amazing and fun to see!

 Make sure you stop at this!
 The trace appears sunken in this spot due to thousands of travelers walking on the easily eroded soil.

 This short trail will allow you to walk on the Natchez Trace just as thousands have before you.
 It was really a neat thing to see!